Anguy141/CMSC433spring2021/Project2/README.md

+## Project 2 – Ratsie’s Simulation

-In this project, I implemented src/cmsc433/Cook.java, src/cmsc433/Customer.java, src/cmsc433/Kitchen.java, src/cmsc433/Machines.java, src/cmsc433/Orders.java, and src/cmsc433/Resturant.java
+**For this project, I implemented src/cmsc433/Cook.java, src/cmsc433/Customer.java, src/cmsc433/Kitchen.java, src/cmsc433/Machines.java, src/cmsc433/Orders.java, and src/cmsc433/Resturant.java**

 # Goal.
 In this project, you will write a simulation for (a highly simplified) Ratsie’s (-like